DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

 * `<ENTITLEMENT_KEY>` is the entitlement key from the previous step.
 Make sure you enclose the key in double-quotes.
 * `<USER_EMAIL>` is the email address associated with your IBMid.

+> **Note**
-> Note: The `cp.icr.io` value for the docker-server parameter is the only registry domain name that contains the images.
+> The `cp.icr.io` value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the docker-username to `cp` to use an entitlement key as docker-password.

 The *my-odm-docker-registry* secret name is set as the `image.pullSecrets` parameter when you run a helm install of your containers.
 The `image.repository` parameter is also set to `cp.icr.io/cp/cp4a/odm`.